jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] Write the weather report text on the image
 - [X] alt-text in the HTML page presentation using pre-existing logic
 - [ ] Choose a pixel doll set with UI/URL parameter
-- [ ] Organize pixie-set-specific layers separately from generic weather layers?  .
+- [ ] Group pixie-set-specific weather layers separately from generic weather?
 - [ ] PNG output endpoint or PNG-data-img is fine.
 Or select just-image as ".png" or ".jpg" like http.cat ?
 - [ ] Graceful error handling for missing report data or fetch failure